Karaxmedov/flutter_floating_action_button/README.md

 >`flutter/material.dart:` The Material Design framework for Flutter.
 # Contributions
 Contributions to this program are welcome.
 If you want to contribute, please follow these steps:
-+Fork the repository.
+1. Fork the repository.
-*Create a new branch for your feature or bug fix.
+2. Create a new branch for your feature or bug fix.
-+Implement the feature or fix the bug.
+3. Implement the feature or fix the bug.
-+Write tests for your code.
+4. Write tests for your code.
-*Submit a pull request.
+5. Submit a pull request.